huijing/huijing.github.io/_drafts/refactoring-an-inherited-codebase.md

 ### Site analysis with tools

+The most basic analysis can be done via DevTools in any of the major browsers from the *Network* tab.
+It's more of a personal preference, but I prefer how Chrome and Firefox do it, where both of them tell you the number of requests, size of transfer, time it takes to finish loading, and when `DOMContentLoaded` is fired.

 I read Don Norman's *The Design of Everyday Things* quite early on in my career, and there was a particular sentence in that book which stood out to me.

 > When people have trouble using technology, especially when they perceive (usually incorrectly) that nobody else is having the same problems, they tend to blame themselves.